Hunde im Stress - Hund versteckt sich und schaut verängstigt

 4. Observe your own mood and behavior

 Emotional transference: Dogs are very sensitive to their owners' moods and emotions.
-If you're stressed, tense, or nervous, your dog can pick up on those emotions.
-And I'm not saying that because I'm a psychologist.
+If you are stressed, tense, or nervous, your dog can pick up on those emotions.
+And I'm not just saying that because I'm a psychologist.

 Interactions: Analyze how you interact with your dog.
-Changes in your behavior, such as less time spent together or frequent scolding, can cause stress in your dog.
+Changes in your behavior, such as spending less time together or frequently scolding, can cause stress in your dog.

 EXPERIENCE REPORT :